s12chung/csv_row_model/README.md

     validates :some_custom_string, presence: true end

   # This is for validation of the strings before parsing.
-See: https://github.com/FinalCAD/csv_row_model#csvstringmodel
+See: https://github.com/FinalCAD/csv_row_model#parsedmodel
-  csv_string_model do
+  parsed_model do
     validates :id, presence: true
     # can do warnings too
   end